pingcap/docs-tidb-operator/en/enable-tls-between-components.md

         - Add the following 2 IPs in `ipAddresses`.
 You can also add other IPs according to your needs:
             - `127.0.0.1`
             - `::1`
-        - Add the ClusterIssuer created above in the `issuerRef`
+        - Add the ClusterIssuer created above in `issuerRef`.
         - For other attributes, refer to [cert-manager API](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1alpha2.CertificateSpec).

         After the object is created, `cert-manager` generates a `<cluster-name>-tikv-cluster-secret` Secret object to be used by the TiKV component of the TiDB server.